tech-cow/blockmaster/README.md

 #### Step 3: Adding Transactions to a Block

-We will also need to feed `transactions` into each `Block`, the data goes right into `self.current_transactions`, yet the return value is the index of the block that will hold the transaction, which will be useful in later implementation.
+We will also need to feed `transactions` into each `Block`.
+The data is stored in `self.current_transactions`.
+The return value is the index of the block that will hold the transaction, which will be useful later.

 ```python
 class Blockchain(object):